MoveKitMoveKit

 6. 6

-Lower the bar back to the pins under control, reset your position completely, and repeat each rep from a dead stop.
+Lower the bar back to the pins under control, reset your breath, and repeat for clean reps.

 Common Mistakes